huangch/caffend/README.md

 <img src="vnet_result_cineMRI.png" height="200"/> <img src="vnet_result_LiverCT.png" height="200"/> <img src="vnet_result_ProstateMRI.png" height="200"/>

-The figures are the results of Left Atrium MRI segmentation, Liver CT segmentation and Prostate MRI segmentation using VNet based on CAFEnd.
+The figures are the results of Left Atrium MRI segmentation, Liver CT segmentation and Prostate MRI segmentation using VNet based on CAFFEnd.

+I'm working on proposing PRs to the original caffe branch.
+Since CAFFEnd involves a certain number of file modifications, it will take a while.

 I will be more than happy to answer any question.